sph-mn/sph-db/other/documentation/internals.md

 # records
 * all records are stored in one lmdb database
+* ids are unsigned integers
 * ids include type information
   * to cluster records by type because records are stored sorted by id
   * to filter lists of relation target record ids by type cheaply
   * record-id: type-id element-id
   * zero is the null identifier. use case: unspecified relation labels, sources or targets
+* created from a template array where size and data pointer of values to be inserted is prepared
+* search returns data pointers without copying and a special routine can give size of and a pointer to individual field data

-* sequences
+# sequences
 * one sequence per type
-  * new identifiers are increments
+* new identifiers are sequence increments
-  * counter initialised on open from finding max used identifier
+* sequence counters initialised on open from finding max used identifier per type

-* types
+# types
 * registered in the system lmdb database
 * have names
 * have information about fields

-* fields
+# fields
-  * fields have names
+* have names. names are optional and can be empty strings
-  * fields are accessed by field index/offset and optionally name via translation function
+* fields are accessed by field index/offset and by name via translation function
-  * fixed size columns are stored before variable size columns to make use of predictable offsets for fixed size types
+* fixed size columns are stored before variable size columns. fixed size field byte offsets are pre-calculated and cached
 * field types
-  * identified by unsigned integers
+  * identified by integers
-  * fixed length field-type-ids are even numbers, variable length field-type-ids are odd numbers. negative/positive could perhaps have been used instead
+  * fixed length field type ids are positive, variable length field type ids are negative
-  * fixed length integer and string types of varying size have calculated field-type-ids
   * fixed
-      * integern
-        * 3b:size-exponent 1b:signed 4b:id-prefix:0000
-        * data size in bits: 2 ** (size-exponent + 3)
-      * stringn
-        * id: 4b:size-exponent 4b:id-prefix:0010
-        * data size in bits: 2 ** (size-exponent + 4)
-      * float32
-      * float64
+    * binary, unsigned integer, integer, string, float
+    * float available in 64 and 32 bit, others in 2**3 to 2**9
   * variable
     * binary
     * string

-* indices
+# indices
 * associate record field data with record ids
 * one separate lmdb database per index
+* data and corresponding id is both stored only in keys using MDB_DUPSORT
-  * update on each change of the associated record using the same transaction
+* update on each change of associated records using the same transaction

-* system cache
+# system cache
 * information about types, sequences and indices is loaded on open and cached in memory in the db_env_t struct
 * type structs are cached in a dynamically resized array with the type-id as index ("arrays are the fastest hash tables")

-* relations
+# relations
-  * there must only be one relation for every combination of left, label and right. cyclic relations are allowed. relational integrity may be ignored when creating relations to avoid existence checks
+* there can only be one relation for every combination of left, label and right. cyclic relations are allowed. relational integrity may be ignored when creating relations to avoid existence checks
 * when a record is deleted then all relations that contain its id are deleted with it
+* labels are record ids
 * targets are stored ordered by ordinal value. ordinal values are stored only for the right part of the left-to-right direction to save space
 * by convention, left to right corresponds to general to specific
 * terminology for relation start and end point: left and right, or source and target for unspecified direction

 # search performance
 * records and relations are stored in b+trees with a basic o(log n) time complexity for search/insert/delete (average and worst case)
 * record data: getting data from record identifiers requires only one basic b+tree search. it is as fast as it gets. data fields can be indexed
 * relations: relations are filtered by giving lists of ids to match as arguments.
 16 different filter combinations for left/label/ordinal/right, the parts of relations, are theoretically possible with db_relation_select.
 2 are unsupported: all combinations that contain a filter for right and ordinal but not left. because the number of the possible combinations is small, pre-compiled code optimised for the exact filter combination is used when executing queries. the sph-db relation functionality is specifically designed for queries with these filters

-here is a list of estimated, relative db_relation_read performance for each filter combination from best (fastest execution per element matched) to worst (slowest), some are equal:
+here is a list of estimated, relative, ``db_relation_read`` performance for each filter combination from best (fastest execution per element matched) to worst (slowest), some are equal:
 ```
 * * * *
 left * * *